leonardo-zhu/Interactive_NLP-based_AI_system/README.md

 # Interactive_NLP-based_AI_system
-A dialogue-based system in Python which allows a user to complete a transaction (see below) with an AI, commonly known as a chatbot, or a conversational AI.
+A Python-based dialogue system enabling users to do transactions with an AI, typically referred to as a chatbot or conversational AI.

 ### 1. Introduction

-The Travel Booking Chatbot is designed to facilitate users in planning their travels by providing services such as booking flights, answering queries about travel destinations, and modifying existing travel plans.
-Built with Python, this chatbot leverages natural language processing (NLP) techniques to understand and respond to user queries effectively.
+The Travel Booking Chatbot is intended to assist users in organising their trips by offering services such as flight reservations, addressing enquiries regarding travel destinations, and altering current travel arrangements.
+This chatbot, developed in Python, utilises natural language processing (NLP) techniques to comprehend and address customer enquiries efficiently.

 ### 2. Chatbot Architecture

 #### Functionality

-The chatbot supports various functions crucial for travel planning:
+The chatbot facilitates multiple essential functions for travel planning:
-- Booking Flights: Users can request to book flights between destinations on specific dates.
+- Booking Flights: Users may request to reserve flights between destinations on specific dates.
-- Changing Flight Dates: Allows users to modify their existing flight bookings.
+- Changing Flight Dates: Allows Permits users to alter their current flight reservations.
-- Checking Flight Availability: Users can inquire about available flights on specific dates to different destinations.
+- Verifying Flight Availability: Users may request information regarding available flights on designated dates to various destinations.

 #### Implementation

 The implementation involves several Python files:
-- main.py: Acts as the entry point of the chatbot, handling interactions with users and integrating various components like intent recognition and response generation.
+- main.py: Serves as the chatbot's entry point, managing user interactions and integrating components such as intent recognition and response creation.
-- intents.py: Defines the IntentClassifier class which uses a logistic regression model for intent classification.
-The classifier is trained on text data transformed by CountVectorizer and TfidfTransformer to identify user intents.
+- intents.py: Specifies the IntentClassifier class that employs a logistic regression model for intent classification.
+The classifier is trained on text input processed by CountVectorizer and TfidfTransformer to discern user intents.
-- train.py: Contains code for training the intent classifier with example dialogues and user queries.
+- train.py: Includes code for training the intent classifier with sample dialogues and user enquiries.
-- qa.py: Manages question-answering capabilities, leveraging the trained models to respond to user queries.
+- qa.py: Oversees question-answering functionalities, utilising the trained models to address customer enquiries.

 #### Justification

-The logistic regression model was chosen for intent classification due to its effectiveness in handling linear relationships within textual data.
-The use of TF-IDF for feature extraction helps in emphasizing important words and reducing the impact of frequently occurring less informative words.
+The logistic regression model was selected for intent categorisation because of its efficacy in managing linear relationships in textual data.
+The application of TF-IDF for feature extraction accentuates significant terms while diminishing the influence of commonly occurring, less informative words.

 #### Illustrations